-Tea Facts: Arguably one of China's Famous Teas.
-Grown in the WuYi Mountains.
-In China, this WuYi is known as a Min-Bei Oolong, as it is made north of the Min River.
-The leaves are thick and show green-to-black coloration - the result of working and processing the leaf.
-A favorite tea to serve using a Gong Fu tea service using plenty of leaf and short steep times.
+Tea Facts: Arguably one of China's 10 Famous Teas.
+Cultivar is native to the WuYi Mountains.
+In China, this WuYi is known as a Min-Bei oolong, as it is made north of the Min River.
+Once shaped, the leaves are partially oxidized at 70-80% and then fired; once fired the leaves show a green-to-black coloration.
+China-side, this is a favored tea for Gong Fu style service - plenty of leaf, high temp water & short steeps.

 Tasting Notes: Mineral notes show as a result of the rich fertile soils of WuYi Shan.
 Multiple charcoal firings create clean, sweet caramel and fruity notes.
 Mouth feel is sweet and enlivening.
 Flavors will linger.